AlexParamonov/undo/README.md

 ```

 ### In place configuration
-Any configuration option from previous chapter except `serializer` can
+Any configuration option from previous chapter can be applied in
-be applied in place for given operation.
+place for given operation.
+To restore object from another storage use
-To restore object from another storage use `storage` option:
+`storage` option:

 ``` ruby
 Undo.restore uuid, storage: AnotherStorage.new